 Congress recognized the importance of the US 93 Corridor between Phoenix and Las Vegas and designated it as future I-11 in the recent transportation authorization bill, Moving Ahead for Progress in the 21st Century Act (MAP-21).
 Previous planning studies have presumed that if extended north of Las Vegas and south of Phoenix, this Corridor has the potential to become a major multimodal north-south transcontinental corridor through the Intermountain West.
 The Corridor would connect major cities, existing and future trade hubs, existing and future domestic and international deep-water ports, intersecting Interstate highways, and railroads.
-This study is being conducted to evaluate the validity of these claims, establish a purpose and need for the Corridor, consider possible alignment(s) and multimodal alternatives, and develop implementation and funding strategies.
+This study was conducted to evaluate the validity of these claims, establish a purpose and need for the Corridor, consider possible alignments and multimodal alternatives, and develop implementation and funding strategies.

-For study purposes, the Corridor is divided into segments.
-The segment between the metropolitan areas of Las Vegas and Phoenix is considered high priority and will be studied in the most detail to examine preferred alignment(s) for I-11.
-From Las Vegas to Canada, and from Phoenix to Mexico, potential options for extension of the Corridor will be considered.
-This will include identifying potential connection points intoMexico.
-These Corridor segments have been identified in the map shown to the right.
+For study purposes, the Corridor was divided into segments.
+The segment between the metropolitan areas of Las Vegas and Phoenix was the Congressionally Designated portion and studied in the most detail to examine preferred alignment(s) for I-11.
+From Las Vegas to Canada, and from Phoenix to Mexico, potential options for extension of the Corridor were also considered.
+The Corridor segments are identified in the map shown to the right.

 As part of this study, the team will investigate and assess the need for a new or improved facility with respect to various factors such as traffic congestion, freight movement, economic development and safety to determine whether the facility is needed, for what purpose, and with what benefit.

-This is the beginning of a two-year study to determine whether there is a need for a new or improved transportation facility betweenPhoenixandLas Vegas, with potential extensions north toCanadaand south toMexico.
-If a need exists, this study will determine viable location(s) for the facility.
-The study will serve as the foundation for subsequent, more detailed studies (such as environmental and engineering) that are required.
+This two-year study determine that there is a need for a new or improved transportation facility between Phoenix and Las Vegas (with potential extensions north to Canada and south to Mexico) and outlined viable location(s) for such a facility.
+This study, however, serves as the foundation for subsequent, more detailed studies (such as environmental and engineering) that are required.
 No funding is currently available to construct the Corridor.
 Certain highway segments that could be part of I-11, however, such as the Boulder City Bypass in Nevada, are farther along in the development process and could be constructed sooner than other portions as funding becomes available.

-There has been a significant investment to improve theUS93 corridor betweenWickenburg, Arizona and Henderson, Nevada.
+There has been a significant investment to improve theUS93 corridor between Wickenburg, Arizona and Henderson, Nevada.
 The route, however, still has a low level of access control; many intersecting roads and driveways provide direct access to US 93 thereby reducing safety and efficiency for traffic movement.
-Along with other multimodal options, this study will consider an access-controlled roadway, consisting ultimately of a freeway that has access only at fully-controlled traffic interchanges.
+Along with other multimodal options, this study considered an access-controlled roadway, consisting ultimately of a freeway that has access only at fully-controlled traffic interchanges.

 What will be done to limit the impacts on wildlife fragmentation and habitat as well as on wilderness lands?

 A detailed environmental analysis will be part of subsequent studies for this Corridor.
-However, during this preliminary phase, several environmental agencies and organizations are part of the project’s Stakeholder Partners group, helping to identify areas that are not conducive to new or improved transportation facilities, and advising on mitigation measures that can allow the development of new or improved facilities without fragmenting and therefore jeopardizing wildlife habitats.
+However, during this preliminary phase, several environmental agencies and organizations were part of the project’s Stakeholder Partners group, helping to identify areas that are not conducive to new or improved transportation facilities, and advising on mitigation measures that can allow the development of new or improved facilities without fragmenting and therefore jeopardizing wildlife habitats.
 This sort of collaboration has been successful in previous efforts, including ADOT and the Arizona Game and Fish Department’s recent work integrating wildlife crossings with US 93 corridor improvements.